vapor-community/PassKit/README.md

 app.databases.middleware.use(PassDataMiddleware(app: app), on: .psql)
 ```

+> [!IMPORTANT]
-**IMPORTANT**: Whenever your pass data changes, you must update the *modified* time of the linked pass so that Apple knows to send you a new pass.
+> Whenever your pass data changes, you must update the *updatedAt* time of the linked pass so that Apple knows to send you a new pass.

 If you did not include the routes remember to configure APNSwift yourself like this: